 The stabilization is a first step to reduce external phosphorus loading.
-To accomplish its long-term goal of increasing the lake's clarity to 8 to 12 feet, the WMC is considering an alum treatment to address internal phosphorus loading.
-Over the past 20 years, clarity has averaged 4 to 6 feet.
+To accomplish its long-term goal of increasing the lake's clarity to 8 to 12 feet, the WMC is considering a future alum treatment to address internal phosphorus loading.